maoweinilsson/PDC-software-web/applications/VASP/centos7/5.4.1/using.rst

 General observations
 --------------------

-- Several bugs were reported for vasp.5.4.1.24Jun.15.
-The version installed on Beskow has been patched with all bugfixes up to November 15th, 2015.
+- The version installed on Tegner has been patched with all bugfixes up to November 15th, 2015.
-- VASP is not helped by hyper-threading (64 virtual cores per compute node).
+- VASP is not helped by hyper-threading (48/96 virtual cores per compute node).
 - No GPU/OpenMP-support.
-- Hybrid calculations (HSE06) seem to run a lot faster and use less memory compared with previous versoins
+- Hybrid calculations (HSE06) seem to run a lot faster and use less memory compared with previous versions
 - The speed of standard DFT calculations seem unchanged.

 Vasp Filenames